diel-project/Diel-Niche-Modeling/README.md

   vignette("Example3")
   vignette("Example4")

-# To list all the available vignette's for the package
+# To list all the available vignettes for the package
   browseVignettes("Diel.Niche")

 # Listing the packages functions and help files